alexdjulin/chat-moderator-sagemaker/README.md

 <img src="readme/chat-moderator.gif" width=631 />

+💡 Please note: The chat messages shown are strictly for testing purposes and do not reflect my personal views or manner of speaking.
+As a French person, I value respectful dialogue. 😊

 ## Environment Setup
 Clone the repository, create a virtual environment and install dependencies as follows.
 There are multiple requirements files in the repo, use **requirements-project.txt**, which should cover everything  you need.